496 ACP / Honors Anatomy & Physiology Syllabus

 Course Description: (taken verbatim from the Program of Studies)

-This course will examine the eleven systems of the human body: nervous, urinary, respiratory, skeletal, reproductive, lymphatic, muscular, endocrine, immune, circulatory and digestive.
+This course examines the eleven organ systems of the human body: nervous, urinary, respiratory, skeletal, reproductive, integumentary, muscular, endocrine, immune/lymphatic, cardiovascular and digestive.
 Anatomy will be studied from a microscopic to a gross anatomical level.
 Dissections of mammalian organs appropriate to each system being learned will take place during laboratory time.
 Laboratory time will also consist of experimenting with models of physiological systems and will culminate with the complete dissection of a fetal pig.
 In addition, medical disease correlations will be examined.
 This course is a terrific opportunity for any students interested in pursuing a career in the health care field or the life sciences; or simply any student interested in learning about how the human body works.

 Course Website: On Canvas.
 All assignments and due dates will be posted on the Canvas calendar.